Oak Creek Center for Urban Horticulture

 No cost; public welcome

-Learn more about OSU Department of Horticulture research projects including urban ecology and pollinator health research, honeybee research and demonstration hives, Oregon Bee Atlas, OSU Extension Small Farms Program, dry farming vegetables, OSU Master Gardener Program, and more.
+Learn more about OSU Department of Horticulture research projects including organic vegetables, landscape management, honeybee research and demonstration hives, OSU Extension Small Farms Program, dry farming vegetables, OSU Master Gardener Program, and more.

 Six acres of paradise off Oregon State University's main campus, Oak Creek Center for Urban Horticulture is an excellent learning laboratory for sustainable horticultural practices in both rural and peri-urban landscapes.